-Of relevance to the construction of the Development, paragraph 168 (Scottish Government, 2014b) states:
+Of relevance to the construction of the Development, paragraph 286 (Scottish Government, 2014b) states:

-'A transport assessment should be be carried out where a change of use or new development is likely to result in a significant increase in the number of trips.
-The output from transport assessments can also identify potential cumulative effects of development which need to be addressed.'
+'Where a new development or change of use is likely to generater a significant increase in the number of trips, a transport assessment should be carried out.
+This should identify any potential cumulative effects which need to be addressed.'